barisdurek/Network-Diagnostic-and-Tool-Package-Program/README.md

 * It developed on Windows environment with Python.
 * There are two versions of the program.
 Firstly it developed to run on terminal environment.
 Then a GUI designed and the terminal version adapted to this GUI version.
 * In GUI version, there is no seperate error management module.
 If there is an error or exception case, program throws error immediately.(terminal version does not have error management system.)
-* Note: If you try to run the code in Visual Studio Code, usually it gives error because of reading settings.json, so I recommend you to run the code on Windows terminal.
+* Note: If you try to run the code in Visual Studio Code, usually it gives error because of reading settings.json, so I recommend you to run the code on your computer's terminal.

 ### Required libraries before using
 ```